Collaborative Programs with Other Colleges and Universities

 The Cleveland Humanities Collaborative is a set of partnerships between Case Western Reserve University and Cuyahoga Community College (Tri-C), Lakeland Community College (Lakeland CC), and Lorain Community College (Lorain CC) charged with promoting student transfer from these local community colleges to CWRU to pursue a liberal arts education through a Bachelor of Arts degree in the humanities.
 In addition, the program encourages and supports strengthened ties among faculty through programming and academic collaborations.
 The collaborative also seeks to enrich the cultural life of northeastern Ohio through quality public programming that supports the appreciation of the humanities and its importance in nurturing engaged citizens and building strong communities.

-As students pursue their associate's degree at Tri-C, Lakeland CC, and Lorain CC, they are able to explore many of the humanities disciplines available as majors and minors at CWRU.
+As students pursue their associate's degrees at Tri-C, Lakeland CC, and Lorain CC, they are able to explore many of the humanities disciplines available as majors and minors at CWRU.
 They are also able to take advantage of the cross-registration program that enables these students to take up to two classes per semester at CWRU while paying home tuition.
 Once they are on track to earn their associate's degree, students apply to CWRU as transfer students.
 Upon acceptance, students become CHC Scholars and participate in a summer bridge program that prepares them for a successful transition to CWRU.
 At CWRU, CHC Scholars are integrated into humanities programs and are connected to University Circle institutions.

-Cleveland STEM Pipeline Program
+Cleveland STEM Project

 As students pursue their associate's degree at Tri-C, they may take advantage of the cross-registration program that enables these Tri-C students to take up to two classes per semester at CWRU while paying home tuition.
 This arrangement gives students participating in the program a head-start on their bachelor's degree and allows them to acclimate to CWRU before they formally enter as degree-seeking students.
 Once they are on track to earn their associate's degrees, students apply to CWRU as transfer students.